 When it comes to reader-reported errors and critical reviews, it may be time to drag out the fifty-pound bag of rock salt.
 There’s a good chance that many reader-reported errors aren’t actually errors at all; they’re choices, and they’re choices that a professional author (that’s you) made in conjunction with an informed professional (that’s me).
-Amazon reviewers are notorious for such foolishness as screeching about grammar and usage that have evolved since they took English twenty-five years ago (from a teacher whose own knowledge was in turn twenty-five years old) or for flaming books containing “typos” that turn out to be British English spellings from a British author.
+Amazon reviewers are notorious for such foolishness as screeching about grammar and usage that have evolved since they took English twenty-five years ago (from a teacher whose own knowledge was in turn twenty-five years old—so now fifty years out of date) or for flaming books containing “typos” that turn out to be British English spellings from a British author.
 Right.

 What you can do to reduce error rates

-As an editor, I rely on more than my education and professional training, years of experience, vigilance, and skill to find mistakes in your manuscript.
-For every edit, I run redundant checks using tools as basic as MS Word’s native spellcheck feature and as specialized as professional software designed to check for accuracy, consistency, and style guidelines specific to fiction in general and to your book in particular.
+As a professional editor, I don’t rely merely on education and training, years of experience, vigilance, and skill in order to find mistakes in your manuscript.
+With every edit, I run redundant checks using a number of editing tools.
+These tools are as basic as MS Word’s native spellcheck feature and as specialized as professional software designed to check for accuracy, consistency, and style guidelines that are specific not only to fiction but also to your book in particular.
 And that’s just to get the manuscript warmed up.

 One of the best ways to reduce errors in your book is to prevent them from happening in the first place.

 Know what you’re paying for.
 If you use a professional editor, know what specific services your editor is providing.
-For example, if you are paying for a content edit (also known as a developmental edit), your editor won’t be looking for language errors.
-A content edit covers big-picture issues like plot, setting, and dialogue.
-When I do a content edit, I “switch hats” from copyediting concerns.
-I may still mark some mechanical issues along the way, but that’s not my focus—and in fact, I’ll be actively steering my attention away from those matters so I can concentrate on the big picture.
+For example, if you are paying for a story edit (also known as a developmental edit), your editor won’t be looking for language errors.
+A story edit covers big-picture issues like plot, setting, and dialogue.
+When I do a story edit, I “switch hats” from copyediting concerns.
+I may mark some mechanical issues along the way, but that’s not my focus—and in fact, I actively steer my attention away from those matters so I can concentrate on the big picture.

-Or maybe your book needs content editing but you’re trying to save money, so you go for a line edit in hopes of dipping far enough into the big-picture issues to satisfy reader sensibilities.
-Budgets are a thing—I get that, and sometimes I’ll work with an author who needs this sort of hybrid line/content help.
+Or maybe your book needs story editing but you’re trying to save money, so you go for a line edit in hopes of polishing the writing enough to satisfy reader sensibilities.
+Budgets are a thing—I get that, and I offer substantive editing and other services for authors who need cost-effective help for both story and language.
 But if that’s you, keep your feet on the ground and be aware of what’s sacrificed in such a scenario.
-Your editor’s attention will be divided between substantive and mechanical issues.
+Your editor’s attention will be divided between story and language issues.